 What is the scary reality the documentary reveals?
 This information is tallied into what is called the “digital model” of each person.
 Each media company stores the data it collects from people into a coded structure of a human.
 Freaked out?
 If not, then here is another disturbing revelation.
 The algorithm plays with this model like a scientific experiment, becoming more accurate along the way.

 This is symbolized through the “virtual avatar” of Ben and three men, representing the algorithm.
 As the film proceeds, these men send different forms of content to the avatar, Ben’s phone, to ultimately drive ad sales and keep him engaged.

 At one point in the documentary, one of the men asks if this is good for Ben.
 It was a genius and ironic way for the film to bring up a major point.
 Algorithms do not care about people.
 They do not have emotions.
 Algorithms simply are codes that emulate human intelligence, and they are only as good as the person who programmed them.
 Individuals are often led to believe algorithms are worthy of trust because of their neutrality.
 The Netflix film reveals there is a hidden bias, creating multiple dilemmas.

-In the end, the Social Dilemma leaves you with a question?
-How do we, collectively, solve the issues without limiting people’s rights?
+In the end, the Social Dilemma leaves you with a question; how do we collectively solve the issues without limiting people’s rights?
 Organizations like the Institute of Digital Humanity, The Social Dilemma, and many more have been advocating for digital ethics.
 Digital ethics may seem small; however, it encompasses more than what meets the eye.
-It culminates the idea for society to have an ethical, professional, and clinically-sound online experience on digital mediums.
+It culminates the idea for society to have an ethical, professional, and clinically sound online experience in digital mediums.

 Overall, the film intriguingly presented these questions and research.
 It is obvious why the documentary has become so popularized on the very social media platforms it’s fighting.
-If you have not watched it yet, then do it.
+If you have not watched it yet, then do.
 The time you invest in it will be worth it.